-With reference to the personnel of the "Investments" area, Carried Interest is envisaged, providing the use of equity instruments with strengthened rights, i.e. that imply a participation in the profits that is proportionally greater than that of the other investors.
+With reference to the personnel of the "Investments" area, Carried Interest may be introduced, if new AIFs are established, as a further possible component of variable remuneration.
+The Carried Interest provides the use of equity instruments with strengthened rights, i.e. that imply a participation in the profits that is proportionally greater than that of the other investors.

 This instrument aims to strengthen the alignment of the management's interest with the interest of shareholders and investors.